 But I kept thinking and "schematicizing" at it.
 I couldn't fit the 8080, its support circuitry, memory, and I/O onto one Altoid-sized board (like my 1802 and Z80 versions).
 It was Josh Bensadon that provided the "aha!" idea.
 He said, "You'll need a second Front Panel board anyway.
 So put the CPU on the front board, so everyone can see that it's a real 8080.
 It can be the "CPU board" as well as the "Front Panel board".
 Put the memory and I/O on the second board, below it.

 That worked!
 The "CPU board" has the 8080 and its support chips.
 There's also a little switchmode power supply to provide the 3 voltages needed.
 But this didn't quite fill the board -- so there was room to include the "Front Panel" switches and lights.
+Borrowing from the Heathkit H8 (another classic microcomputer from the 1970's), I used software to drive the Front Panel switches and lights for improved functionality and to save parts.
 I managed to lay it out, and get it built.

 The second board has the memory and I/O. The bus interface between the two is the same as the Z80 Membership Card.
 Like the old Altair S-100 bus, cards can be interchanged between them, and new cards can be designed that will work with both.